 - Batik fabric

-- Quilting cotton
+- Quilting fabric

 In a different interview with NBC, Segal advises people to avoid knit fabrics, which could let particles through easily.
 Woven fabrics, like batik, are better choices.
+If you decide to add an additional layer for filtration, consider using these materials:

 Cleaning Handmade Face Masks